Electromed/EmSevenSegment/README.md

   `disp`: is a variable of type EmSevenSegment.

-  'lengthOfArray': number of elements in array to be printed
+  `lengthOfArray`: number of elements in array to be printed

-  'array': array of elements to be printed
+  `array`: array of elements to be printed

-  'digitsForElement': number of digits alloted for each element
+  `digitsForElement`: number of digits alloted for each element

   `blinkingElement`: index of element to be blinked.

-  'blinkTime': blinking time of the element
+  `blinkTime`: blinking time of the element

 * __test()__
   * disp.test()